Sewer connections help in Central Florida

 We address non-compliance issues directly with the utility authority and county inspectors on your behalf.
 This includes reviewing the specific flag, coordinating any required corrective work, re-submitting documentation, and scheduling re-inspections.
 We have decades of experience resolving compliance issues efficiently — and we represent property owners and contractors in those conversations so you do not have to navigate the agencies alone.

-How do I get started with Lapin Services for a sewer utility coordination project?
+How do I request service with Lapin Services for a sewer utility coordination project?

 Call us at (407) 326-3367 or use the contact form below.
 Provide a brief description of your project, the property location, and your target timeline.
 We will review your scope, identify the relevant utility authority and permit requirements, and walk you through next steps.
 The earlier you engage us in the project timeline, the more lead time we have to protect your schedule.